Consider SIP Protocol for Voice Communications

 Prior to implementing a SIP solution in your company, you should consider the proper configuration of your corporate firewall to support SIP.
 Many of the typical firewalls currently installed in business offices are not developed to allow the SIP protocol.
 First, SIP media streams are transferred over dynamically assigned UDP ports that are typically shut on firewalls.
 Second, SIP clients inside a firewall can not be reached using IP addresses since these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line broadband provider or Metro fiber provider is able to support the SIP protocol from your internal network to the outside world.
 Your IT manager will need to ascertain how to appropriately support SIP to get around these technical problems.
 By including a SIP proxy and registrar for managing the firewall, it is possible to handle complex SIP situations for reliable and private communications.

-We are specialists in Alabama T1 Speed.
-This page is a short summary of the services specifically offered by T1Market in Chambers.
+We connect you with Alabama T1 Internet Lines.
+This page is a quick summary of the services specifically offered by T1Market in Chambers.

-As we go forward, our objective is to continuously improve our product offerings.
-We now offer business items typically used by bigger companies, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our carriers also offer free managed Cisco routers for multi-year agreements.
-Mainly, our objective is to build a bond with you - our customer - that will definitely last for years to come.
-Obtaining your trust is just what we do all the time.
-Conserving you cash on affordable Ethernet services is precisely how we keep it.
+Going forward, our goal is to regularly improve our product offerings.
+We now supply enterprise items usually used by bigger corporations, specifically: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our carriers even supply free managed Cisco routers for multi-year agreements.
+Primarily, our goal is to develop a bond with you - our customer - that will definitely last for years to come.
+Earning your trust is exactly what we do here.
+Saving you money on inexpensive MPLS services is just how we keep it.